Renter Insurance Checklist

 Do I have enough liability insurance in the event someone sues me?

 Did you know you also have no-fault medical coverage as part of the liability protection provided by your renter policy?
-This coverage is only for injuries sustained by others and is not a substitute for your own health insurance.
-Medical payments coverage allows someone who gets injured on your property to simply submit his or her medical bills directly to your insurance company so the bills can be paid without resorting to a lawsuit.
+This coverage is only for injuries sustained by others and is not a substitute for your health insurance.
+Medical payments coverage allows someone who gets injured on your property to submit his or her medical bills directly to your insurance company so the bills can be paid without resorting to a lawsuit.
 Most policies include about $1,000 to $5,000 worth of this coverage.

 Do I need an umbrella liability policy?